moccalotto/kaos/_rulebook/main.md

 struck you, but *before* they roll for damage.
 This costs 3 DP, and it forces the attacker to re-roll their attack test.

+You can also defend against an attack after the attacker has rolled damage.
+This costs 5 DP, and it forces the attacker to re-roll both attack and damage.

-The number of DPs your character has depends on the armor they're wearing.
+The number of DPs your character has depends on their AGI and the armor they're wearing.

 {:.noprint}
-See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }})
+See the equipment list [here]({{ '/rulebook/equipment/#armors' | prepend: site.baseurl }})
 for more info on armors.

 {:.noscreen}